Skip to main content

 Module description

-The module will show you how to use the popular and powerful language Python to solve computational tasks from these mathematical subjects.
-In particular, this module will get you acquainted with popular Python libraries and packages for programming to solve problems arising from calculus, probability theory and statistics.
+We will show you how to use the popular and powerful language Python to solve computational tasks from these mathematical subjects, and acquaint you with popular Python libraries and packages for programming to solve problems arising from calculus, probability theory and statistics.

 • Differentiation